RichieSM/News-Manipulator/README.md

 # News-Manipulator

-Alters the content of a news website for satire purposes
+A script to alter the content of a news website for satire purposes, starting with the BBC News UK homepage with " after the Brexit vote".